We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Disney Restaurants that Require 2 Table Service Credits

-- Be Our Guest (Magic Kingdom, dinner only)
+- Be Our Guest (Magic Kingdom)

 - California Grill (Contemporary Resort)